FUNDING FOR THE PROVISION OF BEE HIVES FOR THE PERMANENT HOUSING OF BEE COLONIES REMOVED FROM PROBLEMATIC LOCATIONS.

 Being A registered Beekeeper with the Department of Agriculture, Forestry and Fisheries Strict hive records are kept.
 So specific "sponsored" hives can be reported on should you wish to monitor your sponsored hives progress.

 Its not only Funding ! - Bee friendly sites are also always needed to house these Bee removals.
-Following bad experiences with wanton vandalism and criminal theft of hives and equipment in addition to the mindless destruction of the Bee colony, my preference is for small secure apiaries on secure stands/plots in urban or semi rural areas.
-Far less stress on the Bees and me!
-Carefully positioned Hive or Hives can quietly exist with little to no negative effects on fellow residents in an urban garden but loads of benefits.
+Following my own bad experiences with wanton vandalism and criminal theft of hives and equipment, in addition to the mindless destruction of the Bee colony.
+My preference is for small secure apiaries on secure stands/plots in urban or semi rural areas.
+Far less stress on the Bees and me!.
+A Carefully positioned Hive or Hives can quietly exist with little to no negative effects on fellow residents in an urban garden but loads of benefits.

 I look forward to updating you on the progress of the funds to house the current backlog of colonies.
 With just A few weeks left to purchase, build and paint the first 15 or so, Time they say, waits for no man.... or bee!